-\item {\bf Short-ranged ordered phase with vector-chirality} correlations.
-The strongest correlations are $\langle(\vec{S}_{n,1}\times\vec{S}_{n,2})\cdot(\vec{S}_{n',1}\times\vec{S}_{n',2})\rangle$ but they remain short-ranged.
-The spectrum is gapped and the ground-state is unique.
+\item {\bf Short-range ordered phase with vector-chirality} correlations.
+The strongest correlations are $\langle(\vec{S}_{n,1}\times\vec{S}_{n,2})\cdot(\vec{S}_{n',1}\times\vec{S}_{n',2})\rangle$ but they remain short-range.
+The spectrum is gapped and the ground state is unique.
 This phase includes the pure $K=1$ model where $J=0$.
 This phase is related by the duality transformation discussed above to the rung-singlet phase.\cite{mhnh03} This transformation indeed relates the N\'eel correlations $\langle (\vec{S}_{n,1}-\vec{S}_{n,2})\cdot(\vec{S}_{n',1}-\vec{S}_{n',2})\rangle$ (which are the strongest ones in the rung-singlet phase) to the vector-chirality correlations.
 Close to the ferromagnetic phase ($J<0$) one observes a crossover to a region where the strongest correlations are ferromagnetic spin-spin correlations along the legs and antiferromagnetic along the rungs.\cite{lst03} \end{itemize}